mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ### Mute, block, and unfollow your way to a tidy Twitter feed

 I initially joined Twitter to share my blog posts and find other interesting content relevant to my work.
-Over time, I started adding comedians and celebrities because their tweets were often entertaining.
-I realized that more and more, my Twitter feed was polluted with the same politics and shallow outrage I was trying to avoid, and most of it was coming from the celebrity accounts, so I trimmed down my follow list.
+For fun, I added comedians and celebrities because their tweets were often entertaining.
+Over time, my Twitter filled with negative political rhetoric and shallow outrage. most of it was coming from celebrity accounts, so I trimmed down my follow list.

-I followed anyone who I thought was an interesting person.

 This got me partway there, and I realized I could clear most of the remaining content by adding [muted words](https://twitter.com/settings/muted_keywords).